• Free shipping on all orders

 • The esophagus of a carnivore is shorter.

-• The stomach of a carnivore is: A single chamber, with a big capacity.
+• The stomach of a carnivore is a single chamber, with a large capacity.
 A carnivore’s stomach represents 60%-70% of the total volume of the digestive tract compared to 21%-27% in humans.
 Plus, the gastric juice secretion rate is higher, and they can maintain a pH of 1-2 even when food content is present.

 • Their intestines are much shorter than those of omnivores and they do not rely on intestinal fermentation to derive energy from their food.